 (depth charges) were bad ... everything was shaking ... we came up and saw

 you in the periscope, but you saw us and we knew it was all over ... our

 chance to get you was gone."

-Damaged heavily, the submarine surfaced and the Spencer, Duane, and many of the merchant ships' naval armed guard opened fire.
-The U-175's crew abandoned their submarine after opening its dive valves.
-The Spencer sent over a boarding party.
+Damaged heavily, the submarine surfaced and Spencer, Duane, and many of the merchant ships' naval armed guard opened fire.
+U-175's crew abandoned their submarine after opening its dive valves.
+Spencer sent over a boarding party.
 LT Ross P. Bullard climbed aboard and determined that the U-boat was sinking too fast to salvage.
 Nevertheless, Bullard became the first American serviceman to board an enemy warship underway at sea since the 19th century.